Dover, Massachusetts: Government

-Climate

-In a typical year, Dover, Massachusetts temperatures fall below 50 F for 195 days per year.
-Annual precipitation is typically 46.9 inches per year and snow covers the ground 52 days per year, or 14.2% of the year (high for the US).
-It may be helpful to understand the yearly precipitation by imagining nine straight days of moderate rain per year.
-The humidity is below 60% for approximately 25.4 days, or 7.0% of the year.

 Education

 Dover's public schools are considered among the best in Massachusetts.
 According to research conducted by Boston magazine in 2013, 2014, 2015, 2016, 2017, 2018 and 2019, the town's schools scored No. 1 in the state.
 Dover has three public schools: Chickering Elementary School (grades K–5), Dover-Sherborn Middle School (grades 6–8) and Dover-Sherborn High School (grades 9–12).
 The private, independent Charles River School (grades Pre-K–8) is located in the town's center.

 Located near Caryl Park and the entrance to Noanet Woodlands (also known as Miss Peabody's Woods), Chickering School is under the elected Dover School Committee, while the two secondary schools are the responsibility of the regional school system, under the elected Dover-Sherborn Regional School Committee, with costs and governance shared with the neighboring town of Sherborn.
 The regional schools share a campus on Farm Street in Dover, near the borders with Sherborn and Medfield.

 Dover-Sherborn High School has impressive results with regards to graduation rates, college admission rates and standardized and Advanced Placement exam scores.
 DSHS was ranked third in cost efficiency and seventh in academic performance by Boston magazine.
 U.S. News & World Report named Dover-Sherborn a Gold Medal School, ranking it 65th in the US.

 Dover used to have two elementary schools, Chickering for grades K to 3, and Caryl Elementary School for grades 4 to 6.
 In 1970, Caryl School was gutted by fire.
 It was rebuilt and remained open until finally being closed in 2001 after the expansion of Chickering.
 The Caryl School's building is now in the process of being renovated into a community center.